 Contact us with any questions or to schedule a campus visit.

-Below is the tuition and fees for the 2016-17 school year for your reference.
+Below is the tuition and fees for the 2017-18 school year.

 |Grade Level||Full Year Tuition|